miztiik/kinesis-tumbling-window-analytics/README.md

 ![Miztiik Automation: Streaming Analytics Using Kinesis Data Analytics](images/miztiik_automation_kinesis_tumbling_window_analytics_architecture_04.png)

-In this example, I am going to be using Kinesis fireshose to store the events in S3.
+In this example, I am going to be using Kinesis firehose to store the events in S3.
 Before ingesting the revenue records in S3, I am going to use a lambda function to do some basic transformation like adding a _new line_ character between each record coming from KDA.
 This will help data processing in the future using Redshift/Athena.

 The final AWS architecture looks something like,
 ![Miztiik Automation: Streaming Analytics Using Kinesis Data Analytics](images/miztiik_automation_kinesis_tumbling_window_analytics_architecture_00.png)